 You don’t need licence if:

-- you are a recognised credit provider and selling second-hand vehicles is a result of the business
+- you're a recognised credit provider and selling second-hand vehicles is a result of the business

-- you are an auctioneer selling on behalf of people who do not need a licence.
+- you're an auctioneer selling on behalf of people who don't need a licence

 - you only sell vehicles that: